connext/monorepo/README.md

 };
 ```

 > Not sure where those IDs came from?
-They refer to the [Nomad Domain IDs](../testing-against-testnet#nomad-domain-ids) which are a custom mapping of ID to specific execution environment (not always equivalent to "chain", hence we have Domain IDs).
+They refer to the [Domain IDs](../testing-against-testnet#nomad-domain-ids) which are a custom mapping of ID to specific execution environment (not always equivalent to "chain", hence we have Domain IDs).

 #### 6. Create the SDK